usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_350.md

 ### On-the-fly namespace declarations

 When doing so, or when deploying any namespace declarations (the HTML namespace `http://www.w3.org/1999/xhtml` is a frequent offender), the associated `xmlns:` attribute does *not* have to be placed only at the document root.
-Pipelines in the repository sometimes show namespaces declared internally, especially when their scope of application is limited.
+Pipelines in the repository sometimes show namespaces declared internally, since it can be convenient to limit their scope of application.

+**Tip:** try using `p:group` as a handy way of managing scoping of XML namespaces as well as XProc variables.

 ### Overloading prefixes